Representative Outcomes

 What This Is (And Is Not)

 This page is not a list of promises.
-It’s a set of representative outcomes that occur when:

-the diagnosis is accurate
+- the diagnosis was accurate

-the sequence is correct
+- the sequence was correct